top of page

 2. If you have non-permanent status in so-called canada

-3. If you can't attend your court date
+3. If you can not attend your court date

 See our sections on "lawyers", "what to expect" and "court dates" for more in-depth information.